JuliaReach/JuliaReachDevDocs/docs/src/guidelines.md

                                  "applied to a set of dimension $(dim(P))"
 ```

+!!! note
+    The 80 characters rule should not be enforced arbitrarily, but is rather a soft guideline.

 - Use the full `function f() ... end` instead of `f() = ...`.
 However, the short form is preferable in constructors and aliases such as `×(X::LazySet, Y::LazySet) = CartesianProduct(X, Y)`.

 - Use the following conventions for type parameters: